 From mandarin trees to firecrackers, find out what all the Chinese New Year decorations really mean.

-Every year, Chinese New Year is one of the biggest public holidays in Hong Kong, meaning that it’s the prime time for you to spend quality time with your family at home, or head out to feast on the scrumptious festive menus.
-With beautiful installations popping up across the 852, find out the meaning behind these Chinese New Year decorations and discover what will help you usher in good luck this new year.
+Every year, Chinese New Year is one of the biggest public holidays in Hong Kong.
+That means it’s prime time for you to spend quality time with your family at home, or head out to feast on the scrumptious festive menus.
+With beautiful installations popping up across the 852, find out the meaning behind these Chinese New Year decorations and discover what will help you usher in good luck this Lunar New Year.

 Learn about Chinese New Year decorations